210517-Enterprise/demos/week1/README.md

 - What is an object?
 What is a class?

-- Can I still instantiate an object if I don't define a constructor?

 - What is a wrapper class?

 - What is autoboxing / unboxing?